Dollar Decline Versus Dollar Collapse

-Oil-exporting countries own $267 billion.
+Oil-exporting countries own at least $270 billion.
 If they decide to trade oil in euros instead of dollars, they would have less of a need to hold dollars to keep its value relatively higher.
 For example, Iran and Venezuela have both proposed oil-trading markets denominated in euros instead of dollars.

 Why the Dollar Won't Collapse